 When it comes to nail polish and nail art, women love to express themselves.
 But inhalation & dermal absorption of hormone-disrupting chemicals can also be a big problem.
 While conventional nail polish can leave your nails looking like pieces of hard candy, the contaminants you inhale are linked to chronic disease & cancers.
 You don’t need that kind of negativity in your life!
 Fortunately, there are myriads of brands to choose from that offer safer nail polish.
-You’ve trusted Mamavation to bring you topics like best & worst cosmetics, best & worst shampoo, & best & worst lotions, now join us for the best & worst non-toxic nail polishes.
+You’ve trusted Mamavation to bring you topics like best non-toxic makeup sans PFAS “forever chemicals,” best & worst shampoo, & best & worst lotions, now join us for the best & worst non-toxic nail polishes.

 Disclosure: This post was partially researched and fact-checked by Rebecca Elizabeth Sherrick Harks, RN, BSN.
-It contains affiliate links.
+This post contains affiliate links to Amazon.

 Conventional Nail Polish Sure Does Stink